 Once their twins started school, she felt it was the perfect time to pursue her lifelong dream and give life as a professional artist a try.
 So, she began working from her small home studio, creating one off commissions and prints for exhibitions.
 Fast forward to today, and you’ll find Lucy’s work in homes and galleries across the UK and international destinations.

-Delve into the word of Lucy Pittaway and you’ll find three magnificent galleries, brimming with art and gifts.
+Delve into the word of Lucy Pittaway and you’ll find four magnificent galleries, brimming with art and gifts.
 The first gallery was opened in Brompton-on-Swale to provide a space to meet with clients, but it quickly became a roaring success and was soon filled with original artwork, prints, canvases and homeware.
-The Richmond and Yarm galleries followed years later, providing a cosy space for visitors to come and view Lucy’s originals and seek advice on homeware or find special gifts.
+The Richmond, Yarm and Keswick galleries followed years later, providing a cosy space for visitors to come and view Lucy’s originals and seek advice on homeware or find special gifts.

 Lucy’s work is loved by locals but has also gained national recognition as she has won a plethora of prestigious awards from the Fine Art Trade Guild, including ‘Best Up and Coming Artist’, ‘Best Art Website of the Year’ and the ‘UK’s Most Popular Published Artist’ for two years running.